mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 Flip over the taped-together photo/sled assembly top-to-bottom, so that the reference corner is in the top left, and the photo is resting face-down on top of the sled.

 Do not rush this step: Place the assembly back on the crumb tray against the Three-Point jig, with the sled in the exact same spot as before.
 The sled should be resting directly against the Three-Point jig.
-(If you can't do this because the photo is overhanging the sled, then you forgot to trim the photo.
+(If you can't do this because the photo/board is overhanging the sled, then you forgot to trim the photo/board.
 Start over at that step.)

 Carefully pin it down without moving it.

 <img width="380" alt="place-assembly-in-cutter" src="https://user-images.githubusercontent.com/25491795/210688853-15ee9987-05bf-47af-a8ca-ddc07e6220de.png">

 ### Step 18: Load the cutting file (tutorial-cut.svg) into your vector editor.